LVPlayground/playgroundjs-plugin/README.md

 # Further reading
 This repository contains the source code of [the plugin](plugin/src) as well as the source code of our JavaScript-based [gamemode](javascript/).
 All code is available under a friendly [MIT license](LICENSE.md), although we do ask you to give us some attribution.

+An [installation guide](INSTALL.md) is available for PlaygroundJS as well.

 Read [the documentation](docs/), or continue to the [Las Venturas Playground website](https://sa-mp.nl/).